Børns

-Garrett Clark Borns (born January 7, 1992), better known by his stage name Børns (stylized as BØRNS), is an American singer, songwriter, and multi-instrumentalist.
+Garrett Clark Borns (born January 7, 1992), better known by his stage name Børns (stylized in all caps), is an American singer, songwriter, and multi-instrumentalist.

 Born and raised in Grand Haven, Michigan, Børns began performing in his youth.
 In 2012, he released his debut album, A Dream Between, through REZidual Records.
 His first major label release was the Candy EP (2014), through Geffen and Interscope.
 The EP peaked at number two on the Billboard Heatseekers chart.
 The Dopamine tour followed, preceding his debut studio album Dopamine in 2015.
 The album was a commercial success, peaking at number 24 in the US and generating numerous singles include the platinum-certified, "Electric Love".
 Børns then embarked on tours with artists including Charli XCX, Bleachers, and Halsey, as a supporting act, along with a set at the Coachella Valley Music and Arts Festival in 2016.
 His second album, Blue Madonna, was released on January 12, 2018.
 The record spawned several singles, including "God Save Our Young Blood" with Lana Del Rey, which charted on the US rock chart.
 To further promote the LP, he headlined the MoneyMan Tour (2017–18) and supported Del Rey on her LA to the Moon Tour.
+Børns released his third EP titled Suddenly in July 2023.

 Early life and education

-Borns was born in Michigan and raised in Grand Haven, Michigan.
+Borns was born in Michigan and grew up in Grand Haven.

-At the age of 10, he was a professional magician going by the name of "Garrett the Great", both performing at parties and getting paid for it.
+At the age of 10, he was paid to perform as a magician known as "Garrett the Great" at parties.
 At the age of 13, a seventh-grade student at White Pines Middle School, he received a Gold Key Award in the National Scholastic Art Awards along with an $8,000 college scholarship to the Kendall College of Art and Design (a part of Ferris State University) in Grand Rapids for his drawings and visual art.
 At the age of 14, he studied at Michigan's Interlochen Center for the Arts' summer program.

 Børns has also associated with filmmaking during his adolescence.
 He attended Grand Haven High School and went on to both take classes in classical piano at Grand Rapids Community College and study jazz at Muskegon Community College.